kdaxh/kdaxh/README.md

             ~ and Artificial intelligence.

      > Full stack developer with experience in
-        Front-end: HTML, CSS and JavaScript.
+        Front-end: HTML, CSS and JavaScript,
-        Backend: C++, Flask and Django.
+        Backend: C++, Flask and Django,
         Database: MySQL and SQL SERVER.

      > Electronics and Telecommunication Engineer with experience in